Supervisors wanting to change student wage rates should follow policies established by their vice-presidents and observe

 To Change Base Rates of Pay

 To increase the base rate of pay for existing positions above $7.25 an hour:

 - Complete a Student Employment Change in Base Rate Request (PDF) form.

-- Requests for higher wage rates for positions in Academic Affairs and Student Affairs must be accompanied by a statement of justification and job description.
+- Requests for higher wage rates for positions in Academic Affairs and Student Affairs and Enrollment Services must be accompanied by a statement of justification and job description.

 - You may make changes in base rates of pay at any time during the year.

 - You will be notified by the Career Center once the approval has reached the student employment office.

 - Submit STU201 forms for individual students only after you receive confirmation from the Career Center that the position's base wage rate has been changed in the Cardinal Career Link database.

 To Award Longevity Pay